← Back to blog

 The trade-off is a limited feature set.
 There's no full-text search on free (premium only), no focus or reading mode, no display customization, and no official mobile app.
 The web interface is functional but dated.

-Good for: People who miss Google Reader's social features and want a no-frills, ad-free experience.
+Good for: People who miss Google Reader's social features and don't need search.

 Miniflux is completely free and open source (Apache 2.0).
 You get unlimited feeds, full-text search, keyboard shortcuts, 25+ integrations, and best-in-class privacy features (tracker removal, media proxying, referrer blocking).
 No ads, no limits, no compromises.

 The catch is you need your own server running PostgreSQL.
 You manage deployment, updates, backups, and security.
 If you're comfortable with that, Miniflux is the most capable free option by far.
-If not, the hosted version is $15/year — still far cheaper than anything else.
+If not, the hosted version is $15/year — still far cheaper than anything else, and the closest thing to "free" if you don't self-host.

 Good for: Developers and self-hosters who want full control over their reading infrastructure.